Reading Time: 3 min read

 Section titled “Password Spray”Awesome!
 We get what appears to be credentials:

-However it didn’t seem particularly useful?
+ariahTm93aXNlU2xvb3BUaGVvcnkxMzkKHowever it didn’t seem particularly useful?

-Which means that it is HIGHLY LIKELY encoded with what appears to be base64
+Which means that it is HIGHLY LIKELY encoded with what appears to be base64:

 ariahNowiseSloopTheory139